Share

 - Never leave the patient unattended.
 You must accompany the patient at all times.

-The instructions above are applicable to most hoists but there are a few key differences you must understand before using a standing/mobile hoist:
+The instructions above apply to most hoists, but there are a few key differences you must understand before using a floor hoist:

 - Avoid long-distance movements.
-Mobile hoists are made for small movements.
+Floor hoists are made for small movements.
 If the patient needs to go further, we recommend using a wheelchair or a ceiling hoist for safety.

 - Store the hoist properly.
-After using a mobile hoist, make sure to store it away to avoid it getting in the way.
-Find somewhere where it’s possible to charge the hoist while not in use.
+After using a floor hoist, store it away to avoid it getting in the way.
+Find somewhere where it can be charged while not in use.

 How to use a ceiling hoist